jundalisay/superblist/content/en/research/smith/wealth-of-nations/book-4/chapter-1d.md

 Foreign trade gives a value to their nations' superfluities by exchanging them for something else.

 The narrowness of the home market limits a country's division of labour.
 This hindrance is removed by foreign trade.
-By opening a wider market for their surplus produce, they are encouraged to increase=
+By opening a wider market for their surplus produce, they are encouraged to increase:
 - their produce and
 - their society's real wealth.